Install Free

 On this page

 A security hotspot highlights a security-sensitive piece of code that the developer needs to review.
 Upon review, you'll either find there is no threat or you need to apply a fix to secure the code.
-For more information about Security Hotspots, take a look at the SonarQube and SonarCloud documentation.
+For more information about Security Hotspots, take a look at the SonarQube Server, SonarQube Cloud, and SonarQube Community Build documentation.

 Hotspot analysis

-From SonarLint for Visual Studio version 7.1, it is possible to locally detect and report hotspots locally for C, C++, and JS/TS languages.
-Requirements include running SonarLint in Connected Mode and being bound to a project in SonarQube 9.7+ or to a project in SonarCloud.
+From SonarQube for Visual Studio version 7.1, it is possible to locally detect and report hotspots locally for C, C++, and JS/TS languages.
+Requirements include running SonarQube for Visual Studio in connected mode and being bound to a project in SonarQube 9.7+ or to a project in SonarCloud.

-Note that security hotspots have been reported by SonarLint since version 4.29, but only when running in Connected Mode with SonarQube 8.9+.
+Note that security hotspots have been reported by SonarQube for Visual Studio since version 4.29, but only when running in connected mode with SonarQube Server ).9+.

 Newly detected Hotspots